-Alongside this, attainment and progress of the class is discussed as a whole, using the Tracker grids, along with progress of vulnerable groups.
+Alongside this, attainment and progress of the class is discussed as a whole, along with progress of vulnerable groups.

 Children who are seen as emotionally vulnerable are also discussed at Pupil Progress Meetings, with actions to support identified.

 Marking and Feedback